Who pays a better rate, AIB or Bank of Ireland?

 | Products listed | 10 | 8 |

-AIB currently has the higher best rate — 3.02% vs 3% AER.
-Rates are scraped daily from both providers.
+AIB currently has the higher best rate: 3.02% vs 3% AER.
+Rates are checked daily with both providers.